People

 Education: AS, Wake Technical Community College; BS in Microbiology and Minor in Biotechnology, North Carolina State University

 Sydney completed a Bachelor’s degree in Microbiology at North Carolina State University in 2024.
-She joined the CRISPR Lab in May 2023 as an undergraduate researcher and continued on as a Ph.D. student in July 2024.
+She joined the CRISPR Lab in May 2023 as an undergraduate researcher and continued as a Ph.D. student in July 2024.
 Sydney’s undergraduate research involved characterizing and testing CRISPR-Cas systems, as well as engineering a portable delivery mechanism for said systems.
-Now, she is interested in developing and testing genome editing tools, CRISPR-based and otherwise, for industrially relevant probiotic bacteria.
+Her current research focuses on testing the functionality of novel CRISPR-Cas effectors in vitro, as well as better characterizing understudied CRISPR-Cas systems in clinically relevant Clostridium spp.

 Undergraduate Students